FAQs about the identity protection personal identification number (IP PIN)

 22. Can I opt-out of the IP PIN Program?

-Q1: What's an IP PIN?
+Q1: What's an IP PIN? (updated May 16, 2024)

-A1: The IRS IP PIN is a 6-digit number assigned to eligible taxpayers to help prevent the misuse of their Social Security number on fraudulent federal income tax returns.
+A1: The IRS IP PIN is a 6-digit number assigned to eligible taxpayers to help prevent the misuse of their Social Security number (SSN) on fraudulent federal income tax returns.
 A new IP PIN will be generated each year.

 If we assigned you an IP PIN, you must use it to confirm your identity on any return filed during the current calendar year.
 This includes current year returns as well as any delinquent tax returns.

-An IP PIN is used only on Forms 1040, 1040-NR, 1040-PR, 1040-SR, and 1040-SS.
+An IP PIN is used only on Forms 1040, 1040-NR, 1040-PR, 1040-SR and 1040-SS.

-Q2: Who's eligible for an IRS IP PIN?
+Q2: Who's eligible for an IRS IP PIN? (updated May 16, 2024)

-Q3: What if I use an IP PIN incorrectly on my tax return?
+Q3: What if I use an IP PIN incorrectly on my tax return? (updated May 16, 2024)

-A3: The IP PIN acts as an authentication number to validate the correct owner of the Social Security number(s) or ITIN(s) listed on your tax return.
+A3: The IP PIN acts as an authentication number to validate the correct owner of the SSN(s) or ITIN(s) listed on your tax return.

-E-file Return:
+E-file return:

 • If an IP PIN isn't entered correctly, we'll reject the return and you'll need to enter the correct IP PIN to e-file it again.

-Paper Return:
+Paper return:

 • If you have an IP PIN, you're the primary and/or secondary taxpayer, and you fail to enter your IP PIN correctly, your return will take longer to process while we validate the information.

 Q4: I lost my IP PIN or I didn't receive a new one in the mail.
-How do I get another one?
+How do I get another one? (updated May 16, 2024)

 A4: If we issued you an IP PIN and you lost it or you didn't receive a new one in the mail, you'll need to obtain your IP PIN before you can e-file your return.